achouqfi/Cplanner/README.md

 ### Prerequisites

-- Docker
+- Docker (if you want to use Laravel Sail)
 - PHP 8.2 or Higher
-- Docker Compose
 - Composer
 - Node.js and npm